sageteamorg/django-sage-painless/README.md

 Then add 'sage_painless' to INSTALLED_APPS in settings.py

+**TIP:** You do not need to install the following packages unless you request to automatically generate an API or API documentation.

-These apps should be in your INSTALLED_APPS:
+However, you can add following apps in your INSTALLED_APPS:

 - 'rest_framework'
 - 'drf_yasg'